sondrup/puppet-bareos/README.md

 default jobs can be pointed elsewhere.

-Note that if you expect an SD to be located on the Director, you will also need to include the `bacula::storage` class as follows.
+Note that if you expect an SD to be located on the Director, you will also need to include the `bareos::storage` class as follows.

 By default a 'Common' fileset is created.